plarrip/hackathon_schneider/README.md

 }
 ```

 This project aims to predict which country will generate the most renewable energy in the next hour, using data from [ENTSOE API](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_psrtype) and machine learning techniques.
 In this case we used a date range from 2022/01/01 to 2023/01/01.
-We splitted the data, 80% of the total to train and the rest to rest.
+We splitted the data, 80% of the total to train and the rest to test.

 ### DATA FOLDER